highcharts/highsoft-websearch/README.md

 ```

 Afterwards you have to upload the keyword directory to a server, where it can be
 accessed by web browsers.
-In your search site you include the client component,
+In your search site you have to include the client
-that can be found in the keyword directory or under
+component, that can be found in the keyword directory or under
 `node_modules/highsoft-websearch/client/highsoft-websearch.js`.